Shopping / Zero-Waste

 3. Buy Food That Comes in Glass Jars

-food in glass jars in kitchen pantry
+various food in different repurposed storebought glass jars

 4. Reuse Plastic Food Containers